Quarantine for Virginia Counties

 In Virginia, quarantine is in effect for the following counties: Frederick, Clarke and Warren.

 The purpose of the quarantine is to slow the spread of the spotted lanternfly to uninfested areas of the Commonwealth.

-If are operating businesses in the quarantine counties of Clark, Warren, and Frederick and the City of Winchester you must have permits to move equipment and goods.
+If are operating businesses in the quarantine counties of Clarke, Warren, and Frederick and the City of Winchester you must have permits to move equipment and goods.